 for indoor Tags between 20 m (NLOS conditions, propagation exponent 3.5) and 80 m (LOS conditions);

 In a multiple tag scenario, the average power transmitted by an RFID tag over its interrogation cycle is one third of its maximum value, which corresponds to a reduction of 4.8 dB.
 Since the maximum possible power from a tag while transmitting is -15 dBm/200 kHz, its average power over an interrogation cycle will be -19.8 dBm/200 kHz.
-This equates to a reduction in the worst case protection distances to about [7m and 25m to be checked]
+This equates to a reduction in the worst case protection distances of approximately 60% of the values shown above.

 This may be seen as acceptable as the use of this application is predominantly indoor;